sumitFlutter/Clock_App/README.md

 Screenshots are below 👇
 (In link format)
 AND
-DEMO VIDEO IS IN END OF DESCRIPTION OF APP
+DEMO VIDEO IS IN END OF THE DESCRIPTION
 <p>

 (https://github.com/sumitFlutter/Clock_App/assets/153794386/70d540c5-db94-423d-889c-dc0e99239042)